rstudio/shiny/_includes/tutorial/client-data.md

 ## Getting Non-Input Data From the Client

 On the server side, Shiny applications use the `input` object to receive user input from the client web browser.
 The values in `input` are set by UI objects on the client web page.
-There are also non-input values (in the sense that the user doesn't enter these values through UI components) that are stored in an object called `clientData`.
+There are also non-input values (in the sense that the user doesn't enter these values through UI components) that are stored in an object called `session$clientData`.
 These values include the URL, the pixel ratio (for high-resolution "Retina" displays), the hidden state of output objects, and the height and width of plot outputs.

-### Using clientData
+### Using session$clientData

-To access `clientData` values, you need to pass a function to `shinyServer()` that takes `clientData` as an argument.
-Once it's in there, you can access `clientData` just as you would `input`.
+To access `session$clientData` values, you need to pass a function to `shinyServer()` that takes `session` as an argument (`session` is a special object that is used for finer control over a user's app session).
+Once it's in there, you can access `session$clientData` just as you would `input`.

 In the example below, the client browser will display out the components of the URL and also parse and print the query/search string (the part of the URL after a "`?`"):

 #### server.R

 {% highlight r %}
-shinyServer(function(input, output, clientData) {
+shinyServer(function(input, output, session) {

   # Return the components of the URL in a string:
   output$urlText <- renderText({
     paste(sep = "",
-      "protocol: ", clientData$url_protocol, "\n",
+      "protocol: ", session$clientData$url_protocol, "\n",
-      "hostname: ", clientData$url_hostname, "\n",
+      "hostname: ", session$clientData$url_hostname, "\n",
-      "pathname: ", clientData$url_pathname, "\n",
+      "pathname: ", session$clientData$url_pathname, "\n",
-      "port: ",     clientData$url_port,     "\n",
+      "port: ",     session$clientData$url_port,     "\n",
-      "search: ",   clientData$url_search,   "\n"
+      "search: ",   session$clientData$url_search,   "\n"
     )
   })

   # Parse the GET query string
   output$queryText <- renderText({
-    query <- parseQueryString(clientData$url_search)
+    query <- parseQueryString(session$clientData$url_search)

     # Return a string with key-value pairs
     paste(names(query), query, sep = "=", collapse=", ")